FAQ Page – We Will Answer All Of Your Silly Questions

 In the same way, while traditional environmental protection usually emphasizes the prevention of pollution or other environmental degradation, vitality emphasizes the power powerful force of a healthy natural environment.
 This natural environment will promote growth and regeneration to produce the nutrients; as well as other resources that are necessary for life on Earth like clean air and water that fuel economic activity including; agriculture, and that provide resilience against natural and economic disasters.

 Vitality and beauty are gifts of nature for those who live according to its laws.

 Leonardo Da Vinci.

 How did this idea come about?

-The Nutrient Economy concept emerged from observing the work of Ashoka Ashoka Fellows in rural farming.
-Many Fellows were focusing on addressing malnutrition, and many of those people who were malnourished were in fact farmers. hey were surrounded by food, but did not have all of the nutrients they needed to live lives of vitality.
+As a matter of fact, the Nutrient Economy concept emerged from observing the work of Ashoka Ashoka Fellows in rural farming.
+Many Fellows were focusing on addressing malnutrition, and many of those people who were malnourished were in fact farmers.
+They were surrounded by food.
+But did not have all of the nutrients they needed to live lives of vitality.

 From this, we began to think about the connections between people and food, food and farming, and farming and the natural ecosystem.
 We began to see that the key connector between these areas was nutrients – nutrient abundance in a healthy ecosystem helps create nutrient-rich soils for farming; farming methods that enhance and retain then nutrient content of raw foods (grains, fruits and vegetables) in turn have a greater potential to maintain wellness in people.

-We became to understand not only the central role of nutrients in the food value chain and in human health and vitality, but also to identify opportunities to build activities and change incentives around these nutrients could be the currency by which transactions between different parts of the value chain were made.
+Nonetheless, we became to understand not only the central role of nutrients in the food value chain and in human health and vitality.
+But also to identify opportunities to build activities and change incentives around these nutrients could be the currency; by which transactions between different parts of the value chain were made.
 For instance, what if we valued vegetables by their nutrient content instead of their weight?
 Hence, the idea of a Nutrient Economy was born.